CerysLloyd/first-milestone-project/README.md

 ### New user goals:

 - User is able to clearly navigate the website to their desired location.
-- User is able to locate the address and contact details easily.
+- User is able to locate the opening hours and contact details easily.
 - User is able to see what classes are available / A timetable / schedule of classes.
-- User has a glimpse at the business and what it has on offer before taking the next step and joining.
+- User has a glimpse of the business and what it has on offer before taking the next step and joining.
 - User is able to contact the business with their enquiry via a contact form.

 ### Returning user goals:

-- Returning user is able to see what is "going on" e.g. regularly update events that are taking place, social events being advertised.
+- Returning user is able to see what is "going on" e.g. regularly updated events that are taking place, social events being advertised.
 - Returning user is able to navigate to the timetable easily.
 - Returning user is able to contact the business via a contact form.